vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Action and Initiative

-> 1. "The best way to get started is to quit talking and begin doing." - Walt Disney
 > 1. "Don’t wait for the perfect moment.
 Take the moment and make it perfect." - Unknown
 > 1. "You can’t cross the sea merely by standing and staring at the water." - Rabindranath Tagore
 > 1. "Do something today that your future self will thank you for."